Cloudflare and NixOS Tips When Deploying a Personal Mastodon Server

 but this was not reflected in the UI.

-that although I was referencing cfg.package
+that although I was referencing cfg.package (instead of pkgs.mastodon) from

 my NixOS module when configuring Caddy, I was still being routed to the

-frontend files of pkgs.mastodon
+frontend files of pkgs.mastodon without my src override.

-After a lot of trial, error and GitHub code searches prefixed with lang:nix
+After a lot of trial, error and GitHub code searches prefixed with lang:nix,

 I found some